+'''

-set /setup/config-module/Farconfig 123456
+set /setup/config/Farconfig 123456

+'''

-As long as no MSN is entered for the configuration acces, a non-configured LANCOM accepts the calls on all MSNs.
+As long as no MSN is entered for the configuration access, a non-configured LANCOM accepts the calls on all MSNs.
 As soon as the first change is saved in the configuration, the device only takes calls on the configured MSN!